Armenian Kingdom of Cilicia: Decline and fall with the Lusignan dynasty

 There had always been close relations between the Armenians and the Lusignans, who, by the 12th century, were already established in the eastern Mediterranean island of Cyprus.
 Had it not been for their presence in Cyprus, the kingdom of Cilician Armenia may have, out of necessity, established itself on the island.
 In 1342, Levon's cousin Guy de Lusignan, was anointed king as Constantine II, King of Armenia.
 Guy de Lusignan and his younger brother John were considered pro-Latin and deeply committed to the supremacy of the Roman Catholic Church in the Levant.
 As kings, the Lusignans attempted to impose Catholicism and the European ways.
 The Armenian nobles largely accepted this, but the peasantry opposed the changes, which eventually led to civil strife.

 From 1343 to 1344, a time when the Armenian population and its feudal rulers refused to adapt to the new Lusignan leadership and its policy of Latinizing the Armenian Church, Cilicia was again invaded by the Mamluks, who were intent on territorial expansion.
 Frequent appeals for help and support were made by the Armenians to their co-religionists in Europe, and the kingdom was also involved in planning new crusades.
-Amidst failed Armenian pleas for help from Europe, the falls of Sis to the Mamluks in 1374 and the fortress of Gaban in 1375, where King Levon V, his daughter Marie, and her husband Shahan had taken refuge, put an end to the kingdom.
-The final king, Levon V, was granted safe passage, and died in exile in Paris in 1393 after calling in vain for another crusade.
+Amidst failed Armenian pleas for help from Europe, the fall of Sis to the Mamluks, followed by the fortress of Gaban in 1375, where King Levon V, his daughter Marie, and her husband Shahan had taken refuge, put an end to the kingdom.
+The final king, Levon V, was granted safe passage and arrived in Castille seeking assistance from the King John I of Castile to recover his kingdom.
+While in Castille, he was granted the title of Lord of Madrid and other cities.
+He left Castille for France at the death of John I and died in exile in Paris in 1393, after having called in vain for another crusade.
 In 1396, Levon's title and privileges were transferred to James I, his cousin and king of Cyprus.
 The title of King of Armenia was thus united with the titles of King of Cyprus and King of Jerusalem.
 The title has also been claimed indirectly by the House of Savoy by claiming the title King of Jerusalem and a number of other thrones.